YinYang117/Career-Quest-Instructor-Guide/CareerQuestProcedures.md

 - Follow above Goals
 - Provide support and feedback for Students while they work on their projects.
 - Coordinate with the Placements team for lectures and assignments
+    - Someone from the Placements team will join you in class on most days for lecture and assigning material due dates
+        - IE: Resume, Personal Pitch, Cover Letter, Personal Page
+    - On days with no assignments make sure students make progress on their group projects, then capstones.
 - Track progress using the “greenlit” [tracker](https://docs.google.com/spreadsheets/d/1Tf3H7xyNvFi3A6vIgZx7YtIDfUaeEI5Y0kpaixMrPGM/edit#gid=1515017928) (may be outdated)

-## Procedure

-### AI Week:

-Review the PT Instructor Notes repo for a detailed breakdown of Week 45: Week 45 Structure.

-### Other Weeks:

-Someone from the Placements team will join you in class on most days for lecture and assigning material due dates.

-On days with no assignments make sure students make progress on their group projects, then capstones.

-## Collaborate with the Placements Team:

-A member of the Placements team will come to class on most days and assign material for students consisting of items such as: Resume, Personal Pitch, Cover Letter, ect.
-The Placements Team is responsible for communicating when these items are due.
-Our job is to remind students of the due dates, and assist students with turning in assignments.
+- Give students your best feedback on their materials.
-Students should “@” the Placements team member for final review, but we are able to offer our advice and feedback.
+- Students should reach out to the Placements team member for final reviews on their materials.
-“Hi <student_name>, I’m happy to review your resume, but we’ll ultimately defer to <placement_coach> for the final input.”
-“Your resume looks good, but I think X, Y, and Z could be more concise, and are aligned with the readings on App Academy Open and what your placements coach mentioned during lecture.”
-Progress Tracking:
-Create a copy of the “greenlit” tracker and maintain it for your cohort: Greenlit Tracker Folder.
+    - This might change
-Document both team and individual student progress.
-Note any concerns or areas for improvement.
+- Document both team and individual student progress.
+- Note any concerns or areas for improvement.
-Students should be actively working on getting their team projects greenlit, or completing their Career Quest materials.
-If students are clearly not working on their material, notify your Section Lead.
-If we inform students that they need to have materials completed by “X” day, but they miss deadlines we can consider issuing strikes.
-Furthermore, for serious cases of non-cooperation, we will escalate matters to Mark, Caleb, or Anna.
+- If students are clearly not working on their material, or if students miss deadlines, strike them.

+### Material Due Dates

+Currently, there is not set due dates for materials

+This may change with Canvas, or other events

+Please add in due dates if they get permanently set

 Feedback:
 Complete and provide feedback for Group Projects using the examples provided in the Google Drive folder.
 Guide the students on how to implement the feedback effectively.